saltsthlm/protips/passingFunctions.md

 });
 ```

 See that `});` at the end there.
 It's there because the curly brace ends the definition of the function and the paranthesis ends the parameter list to the `main`-function.
 And then the semicolon which is there for our sins.

 ### Summary

 Passing functions as parameters is a very powerful construct and can be abbreviated quite a lot.
 But that it's short and powerful also makes it a little bit harder to read.

 I hope that this post made it a bit clearer.

+Now you are well equipped to read the next part of this series - [calling back](https://saltsthlm.github.io/protips/callingBack).